Santa Fe, New Mexico’s Weekend Travel Guide

 These eight restaurants are listed in random order starting with our favorite spots for breakfast and ending with fabulous places for dinner, whether you prefer casual or fine dining.

-1. The Famous Plaza Cafe
+• The Famous Plaza Cafe

-2. Cafe Pasqual’s
+• Cafe Pasqual’s

 Enjoy the ambiance of a colorful fiesta while feasting on delicious specialties like smoked trout hash at Cafe Pasqual’s.
 This small restaurant serves up the big, bold flavors of New Mexico and Old Mexico, along with a few Mediterranean and Asian dishes.

-3. Dolina Bakery and Cafe
+• Dolina Bakery and Cafe

 What do you get when you combine a bakery, modern American brunch, and Eastern European flavors?
 You get Dolina Bakery and Cafe, where you can enjoy everything from brunch favorites to chicken paprikash, borscht, and Hungarian goulash.
 The bakery is equally diverse with a variety of quiches, coconut cream or banana cream pies, cakes, strudel, a Hungarian specialty called Makos Dio, and more!

-4. Kakawa Chocolate House
+• Kakawa Chocolate House

 This may be the most unique chocolate shop in the world.
 Kakawa Chocolate House’s beverages run the gamut from authentic Mesoamerican through historic European to contemporary American.
 It isn’t just about drinking chocolate at Kakawa Chocolate House, either.
 They also offer exquisitely crafted truffles and caramels as well as small-batch ice creams.

-5. The Pantry
+• The Pantry

 This home-style restaurant has been satisfying locals with its hearty comfort food, relaxed atmosphere, and friendly service since 1948.
 The Pantry prides itself on its fresh-from-scratch food, generous portions, and quick service.

-6. Tesuque Village Market
+• Tesuque Village Market

-7. Arroyo Vino
+• Arroyo Vino

-This upscale dining spot might be a bit off the beaten path (it’s 8 miles from the town center) but it is definitely worth the drive!
+This upscale Santa Fe dining spot might be a bit off the beaten path (it’s 8 miles from the town center) but it is definitely worth the drive!
 The seasonal menu features locally sourced meat, sustainably harvested fish, and local produce, much of it from Arroyo Vino’s own two-acre garden.
 They also offer a carefully curated selection of excellent wines.

-8. The Compound
+• The Compound

-Top Live Music Venues in Santa Fe
+Top Live Music & Concert Venues in Santa Fe

 As you find the perfect luxury vacation rental, it is important to have an exciting itinerary as well.
 Do you love listening to live music?
 If you do, and you’re planning to visit Santa Fe, this was written for you!
-It’s a guide to some of the best live music venues in town.
-These are places that the locals love and people come from all over to enjoy.
+It’s a guide to some of the best live music venues in Santa Fe.
+These are places that the locals love, and people come from all over to enjoy.
 With everything from world-class opera to “Cowgirl Karaoke,” Santa Fe has something for every musical taste.

 Santa Fe Live Music Venues